livingdocsIO/documentation/content/operations/architecture.md

 ## Services
 - **Postgres (PG)**: Primary data store for the server.
 For example pages, articles, menus, users are persisted here.
 Both servers in delivery, as well as servers in editing mode access the same data.
-- **Elasticsearch (ES)**: The editor provides the user with a search, powered by an elasticsearch secondary index.
+- **Elasticsearch (ES)**: The editor provides the user with a search, powered by an Elasticsearch secondary index.
 Only servers in editing mode need access to this service.
 - **Redis**: Key value store for the server.
 Used by specific features for queuing and caching.
 Depending on the feature set you are using.